Director, Children Youth and Families Program

 Charles was a runner up in HRC’s 2010 Generation Equality scholarship for campus activism, interned with the Youth and Campus department in 2012 and began his current position on the HRC Welcoming Schools team in 2014.

-Charles co-faciltiates the HRC employee resource group for trans staff members, volunteers at Camp Aranu'tiq and facilitates a local group for transmasculine people.
+Charles co-faciltiates the HRC employee resource group for trans staff members, volunteers at a camp for transgender youth and facilitates a local group for transmasculine people.

-Charles also enjoys riding his bike in D.C. and snuggling his two pet rabbits Linus and Waffles.
+Charles also enjoys riding his bike in D.C. and snuggling his pet rabbits Linus, Freddie, and Waffles.

 Tarah Fleming, M.A.
 Ed., CPC